 All effective leaders of the company (i.e., persons responsible for daily management) are also members of the Board of Directors and the Executive Committee.

-The Executive Committee is composed of three people:
+The Executive Committee is composed of two people:

 - Jos Gielen

 The Executive Committee is presided over by Jos Gielen.

 - Michael Casella

 - Kapimar Comm.
 V., represented by Jos Gielen

 ASCO´s statutory auditor isKPMG Bedrijfsrevisoren BCVA, Luchthaven Brussel Nationaal 1 K, 1930 Zaventem, represented by Kenneth Vermeire.

 The Board of Directors has drawn up a Governance Memorandum, which contains the most important rules regarding Corporate Governance.

 The Governance Memorandum entails, amongst others, the policy regarding composition and functioning of the Board of Directors and the outsourcing policy.